-Vadym Kholodenko was born in 1986 in Kiev, Ukraine.
-At the age of 13 gave his first concerts in the USA, China, Hungary and Croatia and in 2004 he was awarded the Russian Youth National Prize “Triumph”.
-In 2005 moved to Moscow to study at the Moscow State Conservatoire under the tutelage of the Honoured Artist of the USSR, Professor Vera Gornostaeva.
+Vadym Kholodenko was born in Kiev, Ukraine and gave his first concerts at the age of 13 in the USA, China, Hungary and Croatia.
+He studied at the Moscow State Conservatoire under renowned teacher, Professor Vera Gornostaeva.

 Vadym Kholodenko continues his appearances at the Chopin And His Europe International Music Festival playing Chopin’s Variations in B flat major with the Orchestra of the Eighteenth Century at the Warsaw Philharmonic Concert Hall (28 August) and then moves to the Chamber Concert Hall (29 August) for a recital with Alena Baeva including music by Wieniawski and Violin Sonatas by Schumann and Richard Strauss.